muhammadzulfikar/sliopress/content/plugins/polls/readme.txt

 * FIXED: Cannot Sent Header Error

 = Version 2.03 (01-01-2006) =
-* NEW: Compatible With WordPress 2.0 Only
+* NEW: Compatible With SlioPress 2.0 Only
 * NEW: Poll Administration Menu Added Automatically Upon Activating The Plugin
 * NEW: Removed Add Poll Link From The Administration Menu
 * NEW: GPL License Added